 Skip to Main Content

-LGBTQ+ History Research at the Archives & Library of the Ohio History Connection
+LGBTQ+ History Research at the Ohio History Connection

 Rainbow Banners at the Ohio Statehouse, 1995.
 Stonewall Union Records, MSS 1150 AV

 Many of the historical LGBTQ+ collections at the Ohio History Connection are part of the Gay Ohio History Initiative (GOHI).
-GOHI is a special initiative of the Ohio History Connection that collects, preserves, and shares the history of LGBTQ+ Ohioans.
-The GOHI collections include organizational records, photographs, personal papers, publications, museum objects and oral history recordings that tell the stories of individuals and the broader LGBTQ+ community in their own words.
+Established in 2006, GOHI is a special initiative to collect, preserve, and share the history of LGBTQ+ Ohioans.
+GOHI collections include organizational records, photographs, personal papers, publications, museum objects and oral history recordings that tell the stories of individuals and the broader LGBTQ+ community in their own words.
 For more information, visit the GOHI website.

 Research Tips